 Rating: A… solid C+!

 Synopsis: The “real” story of King Arthur without any magic, love triangle, and sense.
+Make sure you watch the director’s cut.

 I’m dying to see the Guy Ritchie version… in a second run theater for $2!
 In the meantime, this drivel will suffice.
 If there’s something I love to watch, no matter how good or bad, it’s historical pieces with some action.
 Gangs of New York: Excellent.
 Kingdom of Heaven: Meh.
 Troy: Enjoyably laughable.
 King Arthur: So freaking bad with some real saving graces.

 No, I’m not being sarcastic.
 Sometimes you just have to pop in something that is meant to be enjoyed without thinking too much about it.
 King Arthur is basically a checklist for everything you want when you hear the name “Jerry Bruckheimer” and is definitely not meant to be taken seriously.
 At all.
-For all of its faults, such as a preachy Clive Owen, shitting on logic, Instagram filters, modern rhetoric, a pirate villain who waves away any sort of accent, and Til Schweiger’s beard, there are some treasures to behold in this.
+For all of its faults, such as a preachy Clive Owen, disregarding physics and logic, Instagram filters, modern rhetoric, a pirate villain who waves away any sort of accent, and Til Schweiger’s beard, there are some treasures to behold in this.
 You know what’s not one of those treasures?
 The story, which claims to be historically accurate (it’s not).
 People covered in blue paint (and possibly poop).
 Also, brace yourselves for some piss poor dialogue (hilarious, nonetheless) and chronology that makes little sense (Keira Knightley has a broken hand but can still fire a bow and arrow a day later).
 It’s like the writer wanted a more realistic Arthur, Wikipedia-ed something about Romans, got bored after getting to all the weapons, and went to see if he could make a trebuchet.

 Anything you know about the myth, just forget it.
 There’s barely a round table, Guinevere is only slightly interested in Lancelot, Merlin is a treehugger without magic powers, Arthur pulls his sword from a grave and not a stone, and there’s a lot of walking.
 And flesh wounds!
 Lots of ‘em!